 Slowly add the heavy cream while beating on medium speed.
 Scrap the bottom & sides of the bowl really well.
 Beat one final time on high speed for about 30 seconds.
 The filling should be creamy & fluffy.

 Pour the batter into the prepared pan and put it in the oven with the pan of water, bake for about 60 minutes.

 Let the cheesecake cool in the pan on a wire rack, away from drafts, for 2-3 hours.
 Then lightly cover the cheesecake (keep it in the pan) and refrigerate overnight (or about 8 hours).
 Keep leftovers in the refrigerator.

 As it cools, the puffiness will settle down and the cheesecake will firm up.
 Unless you are planning on serving the cheesecake plain, surface cracking really isn’t the end of the world.
-It doesn’t effect the taste, just the appearance.
+It doesn’t affect the taste, just the appearance.
 A coating of berries or whipped cream will cover any imperfections.
-What you want to avoid are deep cracks that go below the surface layer.
+You do want to avoid deep cracks that go below the surface layer.

 Having the upper “crust” cut off does help juices (from berries or toppings) to sink into the cheesecake itself.
 This is great if you are putting the berries on and eating it right away.
 If you are going to be making this ahead for a party either don’t put the berries on until the very end or leave the crust on the top.
 If you put juicy berries on top of the crust-less cheesecake and let it sit too long the juice will make the cheesecake very soggy.

 Enjoy the cheesecake plain or top with sliced or pureed strawberries, raspberries or cherries, caramel or chocolate sauce, fresh whipped cream, nuts, mini chocolate chips – whatever makes you happy!